acdh-oeaw/exploreAT-ERN2019_artivive_litto/README.md

-# Artivive Workshop
+#Artivive Workshop
+##European Researchers‘ Night
-## How to do Stop-Motion with Photoshop
+##How to do Stop-Motion with Photoshop

 1. Build a Lightbox
 ![litto logo](01_build Lightbox "lightbox")